max-oppermann/Public_repository/cognitive-metrics/README-quant.md

 ### Calculating that:
 The strongest predictor of job performance (as rated by superiors) is general mental ability (GMA); another reliable predictor is trait conscientiousness.
 My [GMA](README-g.md) is in the 99.9th percentile, my [conscientiousness](Big-Five/README.md) around the 90th.
-Using these traits in a regression model to predict job performance yields regression weights of $0.65$ and $0.22$ respectively.<sup>1</sup> Since GMA and conscientiousness are uncorrelated, these weights align with their individual correlations to job performance.
-But the correlation between GMA and job performance for the *highest complexity jobs* is actually $0.74$.<sup>2</sup>
+These traits correlate with job performance at $0.65$ and $0.22$ respectively.<sup>1</sup> But the correlation between GMA and job performance for the *highest complexity jobs* is actually $0.74$.<sup>2</sup>
 Using the latter to predict my $z$-score for job performance by regressing my GMA and conscientiousness $z$-scores to the mean:
 $z_{\text{Job Performance}}=(0.74\times\Phi^{-1}(0.999))+(0.22\times\Phi^{-1}(0.90))\approx (0.74×3.09)+(0.22×1.28)=2.5682$
 where $\Phi$ is the standard Normal CDF.
 Converting this $z$-score back to a percentile (assuming job performance is normally distributed):
 $\Phi(2.568)\approx0.9949$.
 This corresponds to a rounded 99.5th percentile.
-Using the $0.65$ correlation for the average job instead yields the 98.9th percentile.
-You can check the numbers via, e. g., [this](https://stattrek.com/online-calculator/normal) calculator.
+Using the $0.65$ correlation for the average job instead yields the 98.9th percentile.<sup>3</sup> You can check the numbers via, e. g., [this](https://stattrek.com/online-calculator/normal) calculator.

 #### Confidence interval:
 The multiple correlation coefficient for predicting job performance from GMA and conscientiousness (when not differentiating by job complexity) is $0.70$.<sup>1</sup> Using this, a 95% confidence interval for my predicted job performance $z$-score is: